The hospital's state-of-the-art, all-digital Surgery Center includes two Operating Rooms (ORs) and an expansive Post Anesthesia Care Unit (PACU).

-The new Operating Rooms are nearly 50-percent larger than typical ORs, designed to accommodate larger equipment for minimally invasive procedures, including most laparoscopic and orthopaedic surgeries such as hip resurfacing and joint replacement.
+Our Operating Rooms are nearly 50-percent larger than typical ORs, designed to accommodate larger equipment for minimally invasive procedures, including most laparoscopic and orthopedic surgeries such as hip resurfacing and joint replacement.
 It also offers surgeons High Definition video and superior organization capabilities.
-New to these ORs are easy to maneuver power booms, which anchor to the ceiling and are designed to provide the surgical team with quick and easy access to monitors and critical equipment.
+These ORs also feature easy-to-maneuver power booms, which anchor to the ceiling and are designed to provide the surgical team with quick and easy access to monitors and critical equipment.

 With rapid advancements in technology, one-day surgery has become a popular option for many surgical patients.
 General surgeons and specialists perform the latest surgical techniques in our state-of-the-art operative suites, including laparoscopic procedures, that gets patients back on their feet sooner and with less post-surgical discomfort.
 Below are some of the surgeries routinely performed at the hospital:

 - Cardiothoracic Surgery

 - General Surgery

 - Vascular Surgery

 - Wound Care